 - blood tests, including a complete blood count (CBC) to look for inflammatory markers

-- arterial-blood gas test
+- arterial blood gas test

 - chest pain

-- a fever of over 102ºF in older children or adults
+- confusion in older adults

 - difficulty breathing or rapid breathing

-Pneumonia can be extremely serious in higher-risk individuals.
+Pneumonia can be extremely serious in higher risk individuals.
 These people will need immediate treatment for the best outcome.